sodgeit/CMake-SBOM-Builder/readme.md

 ## How to use

-To use this library, perform the following steps:
+To use this CMake module, perform the following steps:

 1. Put `sbom.cmake` somewhere in your project.